browserengineering/book/book/visual-effects.md

 Each pixel has a color.
-Note the `ct` argument, meaning "color type", which indicates that each pixel of this surface should be represented as *r*ed, *g*reen, *b*lue, and *a*lpha values, each of which should take up 8 bits.
+Note the `ct` argument, meaning "color type", which indicates that each pixel of this surface should be represented as *r*ed, *g*reen, *b*lue, and *a*lpha values, each of which should take up eight bits.
 In other words, pixels are basically defined like so:

 ``` {.python file=examples .example}